 Star constellations names

-The 27 regular +1= 28 constellations names are as following:
+The 27 regular +1= 28 constellations names are as follows:

 Ashwini, Bharani, Kritika, Rohini, Mrigashira, Ardra, Punarvasu, Pushya, Ashlesha, Magha, Poorva Phalguni, Uttara Phalguni, Hasta, Chitra, Swati, Vishakha, Anuradha, Jyeshta, Moola, Poorvashadha, Uttarashadha, Shravana, Dhanishta, Shatabhisha, Poorva Bhadrapada, Uttara Bhadrapada, Revati.

-Twenty-eighth Nakshatra Abhijit, not a regular Nakshatra in astrology, is an auspicious Nakshatra for all events/ ceremonies.
+Twenty-eighth Nakshatra Abhijit, not a regular Nakshatra in The study of the influence of celestial bodies on earth and humans, is an auspicious Nakshatra for all events/ ceremonies.

 It lies in Capricorn from 6.40′ to 10.53′.20 (the last quarter of Uttarashada to 1/15th part of Shravan) Nakshatra.

-With the help of all these, astrologers advise the auspicious time to start a new business, marriage, naming a newborn child (Namakaran Sanskar), journey, purchasing of property or constructing a new house.
+With the help of all these, astrologers advise the auspicious time to start a new business, marriage, naming a newborn child (Namakaran Sanskar), journey, purchase property, or construct a new house.

-Daily Yoga or Dainik Yoga is 27 in numbers.
+Daily Yoga or Dainik Yoga is 27 in number.
 Sun and moon’s longitudes are added and then this sum is divided into 27 parts, each measuring 13°27’.

 The starting or first yoga is Viskumbha and the last one is Vaidhriti.
 Yogas yield good or bad results according to their nature.